Clique versus Independent Set: Introduction

 Yannakakis proved that there is a $c \log_2 n$ certificate for the $CL-IS$ problem if and only if there is a CS-separator of size $n^c$.
 The existence of such a CS-separator is called in the following the Clique-Stable Set separation problem.
 The best upper bound so far, due to Hajnal (cited in \cite{LovaszSurvey}), is the existence for every graph $G$ of a CS-separator of size $n^{(\log n)/2}$.
 The $CL-IS$ problem arises from an optimization question which was studied both by Yannakakis \cite{Yannakakis91} and by Lov\'asz \cite{Lovasz94}.
 The question is to determine if the stable set polytope of a graph is the projection of a polytope in higher dimension, with a polynomial number or facets (called extended formulation).
 The existence of such a polytope in higher dimension implies the existence of a polynomial CS-separator for the graph.
 Moreover, Yannakakis proved that the answer is positive for several subclasses of perfect graphs, such as comparability graphs and their complements, chordal graphs and their complements, and Lov\'asz proved it for a generalization of series-parallel graphs called $t$-perfect graphs.
 The existence of an extended formulation for general graphs has recently been disproved by Fiorini et al. \cite{ Fiorini11}, and is still open on perfect graphs.

 \end{paragraph}

-\begin{paragraph}{Graph coloring and the Alon-Saks-Seymour conjecture.}
+\begin{paragraph}{Graph coloring and the Alon-Saks-Seymour conjecture}

-Given a graph $G$, the bipartite packing, denoted by $\bp$, is the minimum number of edge-disjoint complete bipartite graphs needed to partition the edges of $G$.
-The Alon-Saks-Seymour conjecture (cited in \cite{Kahn94}) states that if a graph has bipartite packing $k$, then its chromatic number $\chi$ is at most $k+1$.
-It is inspired from the Graham Pollak theorem \cite{GrahamP72} which states that $\bp(K_n)=n-1$.
+Given a graph $G$, the bipartite packing number, denoted by $\bp$, is the minimum number of edge-disjoint complete bipartite graphs needed to partition the edges of $G$.
+The Alon-Saks-Seymour conjecture (cited in \cite{Kahn94}) states that if a graph has bipartite packing number $k$, then its chromatic number $\chi$ is at most $k+1$.
+It is inspired from the Graham-Pollak theorem \cite{GrahamP72} which states that $\bp(K_n)=n-1$.
 Huang and Sudakov proposed in \cite{Sudakov10} a counterexample to the Alon-Saks-Seyour conjecture (then generalized in \cite{CioabaTait12}), twenty-five years after its statement.
-Actually they proved that there is an infinite family of graphs for which $\chi \geq \bp^{6/5}$.
+Actually they proved that there is an infinite family of graphs for which $\chi \geq \Omega(\bp^{6/5})$.
 The Alon-Saks-Seymour conjecture can now be restated as the \emph{polynomial} Alon-Saks-Seymour conjecture: is the chromatic number polynomially upper bounded in terms of $\bp$?
-Moreover, Alon and Haviv \cite{AlonH} observed that a gap $\chi \geq \bp^c$ for some graphs would imply a $n^c$ lower bound for the Clique-Stable Set separation problem.
-Consequently, Huang and Sudakov's result gives a $n^{6/5}$ lower bound.
+Moreover, Alon and Haviv \cite{AlonH} observed that a gap $\chi \geq \Omega(\bp^c)$ for some graphs would imply a $\Omega(n^c)$ lower bound for the Clique-Stable Set separation problem.
+Consequently, Huang and Sudakov's result gives a $\Omega(n^{6/5})$ lower bound.
 This in turns implies a $6/5 \log_2(n) - \O(1)$ lower bound on the non-deterministic communication complexity of $CL-IS$ when the clique and the stable set do not intersect.
+This lower bound has been improved to $3/2 \log_2(n) - \O(1)$, by Amano \cite{Amano}, using a notion of oriented bipartite packing number, which we also introduced independently.

-A generalization of the bipartite packing of a graph is the $t$-biclique number, denoted by $\bp_t$.
+A generalization of the bipartite packing number of a graph is the $t$-biclique number, denoted by $\bp_t$.
 It is the minimum number of complete bipartite graphs needed to cover the edges of the graph such that each edge is covered at least once and at most $t$ times.
 It was introduced by Alon \cite{Alon97} to model neighborly families of boxes, and the most studied question so far is finding tight bounds for $\bp_t(K_n)$. \end{paragraph}